morganstanley/testplan/doc/en/observability.rst

 -------------------

-When running tests in distributed environments (e.g., with :ref:`pools <Pools>`), tracing context can be propagated across process boundaries.
-For remote pools such as RemotePool, you either need to ensure that the environment variables are set on the remote or explicitly pass the OpenTelemetry environment variables to the pool workers:
+When running tests in distributed environments (e.g., with :ref:`pools <Pools>`), tracing context is automatically propagated across process boundaries.

+**Automatic Environment Variable Propagation**

+For remote pools such as RemotePool, OpenTelemetry environment variables (those prefixed with ``OTEL_``) are automatically passed to remote workers, so no additional configuration is typically needed:

 .. code-block:: python